quan678/Stock-Analysis/README.md

 # Applied Materials Stock Forecasting with Machine Learning
 This project uses Python and machine learning to forecast the next-day stock price of Applied Materials (AMAT) based on historical market trends and technical indicators.
-It is intended as a professional showcase of applied data science for finance and equity analysis.
+It is intended as a professional showcase of applied data science for finance and stock analysis.

 ---